5 Best Ways to Ship a CarMarch 9, 2020

 Bonus: Door-to-Door Shipping – For Added Convenience

 For added convenience, some auto transport providers also offer door-to-door shipping.
 This means they pick up your car from and deliver it to your doorstep.
 This saves you the trouble of traveling to and from the terminal, making it extremely convenient for those with tight schedules.
+In our mind, it’s truly the best of the best ways to ship a car.

 Note, however, that this type of specialized service comes at a higher cost.
 It may be even more expensive if you don’t live in or around a major city as the transporter will have to go out of their way to get to your house.

 We’ve sorted these five car transport options based on what’s best for a specific need and even thrown in an add-on service that might be nice to have.
 Instead of going for the cheapest option by default, consider your needs first and see which shipping method fulfills that need best.
+The best ways to ship a car for you may differ from someone in different circumstances.

 Perhaps you need to get your car by a specific date or you want to ship a high-value car to an online buyer.
 Maybe you just need something that will get your car from point A to B in the least expensive way possible and you don’t really care about wear and tear.
 Whatever your needs are, this guide will help you find the best way to ship a car.